d2l-ai/d2l-en/chapter_appendix_math/eigen-decomposition.md

 and the output will not depend on the input.
 This is also clearly not right either!

-We need to walk the narrow line between growth and decay to make sure that our output changes depending on our input—but not much!
+We need to walk the narrow line between growth and decay to make sure that our output changes depending on our input, but not much!

 Let's see what happens when we repeatedly multiply our matrix $\mathbf{A}$ against a random input vector, and keep track of the norm.